ddwalk77/FDIP/README.md

 14.29% indicated for recall.
 F1 combines precision and recall to provide a better metric than either alone.
 F1 scores per category are 76.27%, 0%, 0%, 0%, 0%, 0%, and 0%.
 Divided by the seven categories is the 10.89% indicated for F1.
-Again, the best we are getting is a default match.
-This is evident in the results for other algorithms and settings as well.
-Metrics are less for each algorithm other than this top default match, indicating poor performance.
+Again, the best is a default match.
+This is evident in the results for other algorithms with other settings.

 ## Conclusion